Best-Ever Cranberry Recipes for Thanksgiving

 Cranberry Coconut Trifle

 No other dessert turns heads like a trifle.
-Festive in every way, this trifle recipe glows from within with scarlet layers of juicy cranberries.
+Festive in every way, this trifle recipe glows from within with scarlet layers of juicy cranberries to dazzle this holiday season.
 The filling is made from an astounding 6 cups of antioxidant-packed cranberries!
-We made the custard “skinny” with a combination of low-fat milk and light coconut milk.
+We made the custard "skinny" with a combination of low-fat milk and light coconut milk.
 From-scratch brown-butter sponge cake, made with whole-wheat pastry flour, stands in for store-bought ladyfingers.
+You can use frozen cranberries if you can't find fresh fruit.

 Cranberry-Red Wine Sauce